pixelnest/pixelnest.github.io/tutorials/2d-game-unity/animations-2/index.md

 [ ![State][state_normal] ][state_normal]

-<br /><br />On the bottom left corner of the "Animator" view, you can find a parameters list.
+<br><br>On the bottom left corner of the "Animator" view, you can find a parameters list.
 These parameters are used for the conditions of the transitions.
 More on that below.

 [ ![Parameters][parameters] ][parameters]

 _(Contrary to the image above, it should be empty currently)_

-<br />On the top left, you can see the layers.
+<br>On the top left, you can see the layers.
 This is a way to have multiple state machines for one object.
 We will not use this feature in this tutorial.

 [ ![Layers][layers] ][layers]

-<br />And finally, the button "Auto live Link" on the top right is a cool Unity feature which allows you to see in real-time which state is currently played.
+<br>And finally, the button "Auto live Link" on the top right is a cool Unity feature which allows you to see in real-time which state is currently played.
 Leave it enabled.

 [ ![Auto Live Link][auto_live] ][auto_live]